hiranthaR/Json-to-Dart-Model/README.md

   "body": "Json to Dart advanced..."
 },
 ```

-After adding the object and convert to `Dart` classes just run command from the [command palette](#how-to-use) or simpler use key binding `Shift + Ctrl + Alt + B`.
-If you want to update some class just delete class folder from the directory and run again `Build Models` and `Json to Dart Model` will generate the missing directory.
+After adding the object and convert to Dart classes just run a command from the [command palette](#how-to-use) or simpler use key binding `Shift + Ctrl + Alt + B`.
+If you want to update some class, just delete the class folder from the directory and run again `Build Models` and `Json to Dart Model` will generate the missing directory.

 Your final result should look like this: